Frankenstein (guitar): Fender-Charvel

 Charvel introduced a signature-model Eddie Van Halen guitar, the Charvel EVH Art Series Guitar equipped with a single custom-wound pickup and a Floyd Rose locking tremolo, in three colors: white with black stripes, black with yellow stripes and red with black-and-white stripes.
-The guitars have a neck profile similar to the original Frankenstrat.
+The guitars have a neck profile similar to the original Frankenstein.

-Three hundred replicas of the red-and-black-and-white-striped Frankenstrat were offered by Van Halen's EVH brand for $25,000 each.
+Three hundred replicas of the red-and-black-and-white-striped Frankenstein were offered by Van Halen's EVH brand for $25,000 each.
 About 180 were sold in the United States and the remainder overseas.
 In 2018, Fender-EVH added the '78 Eruption model, followed by the 2019 '79 Bumblebee replica.
 All three guitars are meticulously recreated to include parts as close to the original as possible.
-Van Halen himself has stated that the red-black-white Frankenstrat replicas feel and sound better than the original guitar built in the 1970s.
+Van Halen himself stated that the red-black-white Frankenstein replicas feel and sound better than the original guitar built in the 1970s.

 Guitar Hero: Van Halen

-The Frankenstrat's paintjob was used in the box art for Guitar Hero: Van Halen.
+Frankenstein's paintjob was used in the box art for Guitar Hero: Van Halen.
 It also appears a number of times in the game, including transitions at the end of songs; the stripes appear one by one in quick succession and are then removed.

 2012 tour

-For the band's 2012 tour, Van Halen used a variant of the Frankenstrat with the black-and-white capped-bridge pickup from his Wolfgang models, a maple Wolfgang neck with a black headstock and a Wolfgang-style volume knob, this guitar is replica of his original Frankenstrat.
+For the band's 2012 tour, Van Halen used a variant of Frankenstein with the black-and-white capped-bridge pickup from his Wolfgang models, a maple Wolfgang neck with a black headstock and a Wolfgang-style volume knob, this guitar is a replica of his original Frankenstein.

 EVH

-A 2018 replica of the Frankenstrat in its original "Eruption '78" configuration.
+A 2018 replica of Frankenstein in its original "Eruption '78" configuration.

-In 2013 Van Halen's brand, EVH, released a line of Fender USA-manufactured replicas based on previous Frankenstrats.
-There are three, based on the Charvel "Bumblebee", the original pick-guarded Frankenstrat and the red, white and black Frankenstrat, with hardware similar to that of the EVH Wolfgangs.
+In 2013 Van Halen's brand, EVH, released a line of Fender USA-manufactured replicas based on previous Frankensteins.
+There are three, based on the Charvel "Bumblebee", the original pick-guarded Frankenstein and the red, white and black Frankenstein, with hardware similar to that of the EVH Wolfgangs.

-Capitalising on these replica guitars, EVH and Fender later released a more budget-friendly Frankenstrat replica (named "Franky") under the Striped Series moniker, which are manufactured in Fender's Ensenada, Mexico facility.
-EVH also sells a Frankenstrat replica pickup, which they claim was wired to the same specs as Van Halen's original PAF.
+Capitalising on these replica guitars, EVH and Fender later released a more budget-friendly Frankenstein replica (named "Franky") under the Striped Series moniker, which are manufactured in Fender's Ensenada, Mexico facility.
+EVH also sells a Frankenstein replica pickup, which they claim was wired to the same specs as Van Halen's original PAF.